About RC

 Most importantly, it's for you if you want to program.
 It's for you if you want to program useful, silly, hard, surprising, or beautiful things.

 You attend RC as part of a group of people, called a batch.
-Batches start every six weeks, and you can attend RC for either six or 12 weeks.
+Batches start every six weeks, and you can attend RC for either 6 or 12 weeks.

 RC is for people of all ages and nearly all experience levels.
 While you need to know how to program to attend, we’ve had Recursers attend with as little as six months of programming experience.
 There is no upper bound for experience; some past participants have had many decades of professional programming experience.

 Our goal is for RC to be an environment where you can push yourself and do great work.
 RC is self-directed and built to give you as much control over your education as possible, so you can do more than you think is possible.
-We don’t have teachers or a curriculum, and there’s very little required structure beyond making a full-time commitment during your retreat.
+We don’t have teachers or a curriculum, and there’s very little required structure beyond making a full-time commitment during your retreat and participating during our core hours.
 While here, you’ll pick the projects you work on, the people you work with, and you’ll create or opt into the structure you need to do your best work.

 The most important thing you’ll do at RC is push yourself as a programmer.
 You will pick projects at the edge of your understanding, and work on them either alone or with others.
 You will reflect on your goals and progress, go down rabbit holes, and learn things that you did not expect to learn.
 You will also struggle, get distracted, lose your way, and sometimes wonder if you’re making any progress at all.
 Doing good work is not easy.
 Our goal is to create an environment that supports you in staying engaged when the going gets hard.